Is Doctor Strange 2 too scary for children?

 According to the BBFC, other scenes of horror include "demonic beings attacking people" and "frequent scenes of threat, in which people are threatened with magical torture."

 If you've watched the trailers, you'll already know that a zombified version of Doctor Strange makes an appearance in the film, too.
 While his introduction pays homage to The Evil Dead's iconic poster, he doesn't really do anything scary.
-In fact, the character does a pretty good job of being a "nice" zombie... but his jerky movements and decaying face may prove unsettling for some.
+In fact, the character does a pretty good job of being a "nice" zombie... but his jerky movements and decaying face may prove unsettling for some, although it is still the Doctor Strange we know and love.

 Most of Doctor Strange 2's more suspenseful moments involve Elizabeth Olsen's Wanda Maximoff, and reference Raimi's older works.
 One sequence sees a bunch of doors slam shut before she crawls creepily through a reflective surface.
 It's all a bit sinister.